If I Never See Your Face Again: Composition

-"If I Never See Your Face Again" is a pop and R&B song, which lasts for 3:18 (3 minutes, 18 seconds).
-The song was composed using common time in the key of G-sharp minor, with a moderate groove of 106 beats per minute.
+"If I Never See Your Face Again" is a pop and R&B song, which lasts for 3:18 (3 minutes, 18 seconds) and is written in the key of G# Dorian.
 Instrumentation is provided by synths, and a guitar.
 A reviewer for IGN noted that "If I Never See Your Face Again" is complete with "slinky synth insinuations," whilst Jerome Blakeney for BBC wrote that it is a "guitar drenched" and "synth-crunching" song.
 Alex Fletcher for Digital Spy commented that the song incorporated a "jagged" use of synthesizers.
 For the most part of the song, Levine sings in his falsetto register, whilst Rihanna adopts "silky tone".

 Critical reception

 Upon the release of It Won't Be Soon Before Long, music critics commented on the original version of the song, which does not include guest vocals by Rihanna.
 Jerome Blakeney for BBC wrote that "If I Never See Your Face Again", along with another It Won't Be Soon Before Long track "Makes Me Wonder", were "monster weapons of mass-marketing aimed at the feet and riding on swathes of string-drenched, synth-crunching disco."
 A reviewer for IGN was complimentary of 'If I Never See Your Face Again', writing that it is hard to resist listening to the song.
 The reviewer also noted that Levine appeared to adopt a vocal style reminiscent of techniques employed by Justin Timberlake, writing "Like Justin Timberlake it's all about the high pitched tenor falsetto and some sinewy grooves."

 Bill Lamb for About.com noted that "If I Never See Your Face Again" and "Makes Me Wonder" appeared to be inspired by British jazz funk and acid jazz band Jamiroquai, writing "Any Jamiroquai fan may call foul if they listen to 'If I Never See Your Face Again' or 'Makes Me Wonder'."
 Sal Cinquemani was critical of the song, labeling it as "nasty."
 Alex Fletcher for Digital Spy disapproved of the collaboration between the band and Rihanna, with specific thoughts on Levine and Rihanna's pairing.
-Fletcher was critical of their vocal performance, writing that their voices clashed with one another and that "the sexual chemistry radar for the pairing registers at zero."
+Fletcher was critical of their vocal performances, writing that their voices clashed with one another and that "the sexual chemistry radar for the pairing registers at zero."
 Fletcher commented about the song further, writing that it should never have left the recording studio.